 As an Australian Government organisation, we endeavour to ensure our hostels are safe, comfortable and affordable for First Nations people, with the added convenience of including 3 meals a day during your stay.

 Our hostels are like a home away from home, so whatever your reason for staying with us – visiting friends, cultural business, studying, working or attending community events – you’ll always feel welcome.

-- We acknowledge the Traditional Owners of country throughout Australia and recognise their continuing connection to land, waters and culture.
-We pay our respects to their Elders past, present and emerging.
+- Aboriginal Hostels Limited acknowledges the Traditional Owners and custodians of Country throughout Australia and recognises their continuing connection to land, waters and community.
+We pay our respects to Elders past and present.

 - Aboriginal and Torres Strait Islander people are advised that this website may contain images, names or printed material of deceased people.